apsun/duplicity-backup/README.md

 - `conf`: parameters for the `duplicity` program
 - `include`: list of paths to include/exclude in the backup
 - `ssh_id`: ssh key for connecting to the target (when using rsync)

+## Updating

+To update `duplicity-backup`, just run `sudo ./install.sh` again without passing a profile name.
+This will re-install just the script.

 ## License